 After the success of the initial plum local market development campaign aimed at increasing awareness and consumption amongst consumers the other stone fruit types also joined the campaign.
 The South African plum, peach and nectarines producers continued their endeavors in 2018 to develop the local markets and stimulate demand for their produce.
 From focusing on the informal and national fresh produce markets the campaign took on a new dimension in targeting the formal market (women 25 to 45 years with families, LSM 7-10; secondary target market is young men and woman 18-25).
 Cooperation from the retailers taking part in the campaign was beyond expectation and preliminary feedback suggests that this multi-dimensional campaign was a success with the limited resources available.
 The key focus areas for 2018 are:

 1. Education and development of informal traders, on the national fresh produce markets as well as in townships and city centers.

 2. To position stone fruit in the formal (retail) SA market as a summer fruit that is refreshing to eat, versatile and a healthy addition to a diet that is part of a positive life-style.

-Further to this the pome and stone fruit producers have already approved the campaign to be expanded into the Middle and Far East markets.
+Further to this, the pome and stone fruit producers have already approved the campaign to be expanded into the Middle and the Far East markets.

 Find an overview of Africa’s consumer market trends 2015 here: Overview_Consumer Market in Africa_PMA Report August 2015